 If the boarding location you pick doesn't already have proper facilities and equipment on site, you must be willing to add these items as needed.
 Boarding operations need to have at least one barn with stalls, safely fenced paddocks and fields, mowing equipment, a tractor, water troughs, a riding arena or trails, tack rooms and areas to store feed and bedding.

 A boarding stable must be in compliance with state and local regulations, such as maintaining a business license and operating in accord with the zoning regulations that apply to the specific piece of property.
-It's your responsibility as the owner/proprietor to research all the regulations and licensing requirements prior to opening your stable.
+It's your responsibility as the owner and proprietor to research all of the regulations and licensing requirements prior to opening your stable.

 Boarding stables usually offer some combination of full board, partial board, or pasture board services to clients.
 The full board usually includes a stall, turnout and all daily care such as feedings and stall cleaning.